ministryofjustice/hmpps-book-secure-move-frameworks/frameworks/person-escort-record/README.md

   - `type` **(required)** - the type of NOMIS resource.
 Current supported types for NOMIS mappings: `alert`, `personal_care_need` and `reasonable_adjustment`
 - `nomis_fallback_mappings` - list of NOMIS code types that will fallback to a question if they are not mapped to any other question.
   - `type` **(required)** - the type of NOMIS resource.
 Current supported types for NOMIS mappings: `alert`, `personal_care_need` and `reasonable_adjustment`
-- `prefill` - boolean marker to indicate if a question response should be pre-filled by a previous person escort record matching response if available.
-Accepted values are `true` or `false`
+- `prefill` - indicates if a question's response should be populated by the previously completed Person Escort Record.
+If there is no previous record or the question does not exist in the previous record the response will be left empty.
+Accepted values are `true` or `false`.
 - `options` - for question types that require answers to be within a particular set of items.
 Usually for radios and checkboxes
   - `label` **(required)** - text displayed on the option label
   - `value` - value submitted to the server, defaults to value of `label`